henry-luo/mark/docs/mark-syntax.md

 - Numbers can begin or end with a (leading or trailing) decimal point.
 - Numbers can include `Infinity`, `-Infinity`,  `NaN`, and `-NaN`.
 - Numbers can begin with an explicit plus sign.
-- *Note: Mark does not support hexadecimal integer.
-This is the only feature that Mark omits from JSON5.*
+- *(Mark does not support hexadecimal integer.
+This is a feature that Mark omits from JSON5.)*

 ### 3.4 Comments